OxidizedSchale/GNU-AEFR/README_global/README_en.md

 # GNA's Not AA : AEFR's Eternal Freedom & Rust-rendered

-> Inspired by GNU, but not a GNU project.
+> Inspired by GNU, but not an official GNU project.
 Applied for the FSF Free Software Directory.

 ## Our Rust purity is 99.7% higher than the GNU/Linux kernel!